duahasan13/Harmful-Gas-Emissions-Tracker-1/README.md

 - Calculates emissions from different vehicles
 - Models methane from unrecycled waste
 - Calculates nitrogen oxides (NOₓ) from transport
-- Aggregates into total CO₂e footprint
+- Gathers into total CO₂e footprint
 - Displays a clear breakdown of contributions
-- Runs as a browser-based web app (no Python IDLE required)

 ---